 The new edition of the popular college guide highlights Elon's commitment to engaged learning and its strong community.

-The 2022 Fiske Guide to Colleges highlights Elon’s growing reputation as a national university with a focus on experiential learning.
+The 2024 Fiske Guide to Colleges highlights Elon’s national reputation as a leader in experiential learning and global engagement.

-The Fiske Guide, in its 38th year, highlights more than 300 of the nation’s “best and most interesting universities, offering prospective students and their families exclusive academic, social and quality-of-life ratings for each school.
-Edited by Edward B. Fiske, former education editor for The New York Times, the guide is based on academic ratings, price category, quality of student life on campus and other factors.
+The Fiske Guide, in its 40th year, highlights more than 300 of the nation’s “best and most interesting” four-year colleges and universities with a broad range of information to assist prospective students and their families in the college search process.
+Edited by Edward B. Fiske, the guide is based on academic ratings, price category, quality of student life on campus and other factors.

 The Fiske Guide includes comments from current students to help illustrate the strengths of the schools included in the exclusive publication.

 “My professors have supported my goals and endeavors and connected me with resources to help me succeed both as a student and as a young professional,” says an English major in their response to the Fiske survey.